 On Twitter, the best time of day to post is in the afternoon between 1PM to 3PM, while for LinkedIn, it’s best to post in the morning between 7AM to 9AM and 5PM to 6PM.

+What is the best time to post on social media?
 When it comes to finding the best time to post on social media, there are many factors to consider.
 Most important, perhaps, is your familiarity with how your target audience engages with each post and content that you share.
 Given that there are different types of audiences that interact with each social media platform, it’s only to be expected that the reach of each social media post you make differ from platform to platform.

 That being said, peak hours vary greatly from one social media channel to another.
 Nonetheless, finding a personalized best time to post on your account is a great starting point to strategically schedule your social media posts.
 By finding out when is the best time to post on social media sites, you can effortlessly reach the highest number of people possible.